Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 ### How can I get visibility over a team?

-Every team has its central place where the most important information is visible at first look.
+Every team has a place where the most important information is visible at first look.
 This is the Teams **Overview**.
 Upon accessing a team, you will have its *Overview* opened.

 <img src="../images/team-overview.png" alt="A team's overview screen" width="800"/>